PaulFrankling/recip_me/README.md

 ### Issues Overcome:

 * The background image of the website would zoom in or out every time a different page was selected.
-[CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) helped to keep the background image exactly the same size.
+[CSS Tricks](https://css-tricks.com/perfect-full-page-background-image/) helped to keep the background image exactly the same size every time the website was navigated around.
 In order to fix the bug I added:

   `background: url(../images/strawberries.jpg) no-repeat center center fixed;